guildai/guildai/guild/tests/uat/train-mnist-logreg.md

 # Train `logreg`

-We'll train the `logreg` model with one epoch.
-Noe that we don't have to specify the full model name as long as our term refers to one and only one model.
+Train the `logreg` model with one epoch.
+Note that we don't have to specify the full model name as long as our term refers to one and only one model.

     >>> run("guild run -y --no-gpus logreg:train epochs=1")
     Limiting available GPUs (CUDA_VISIBLE_DEVICES) to: <none>